What is Shared Ownership?

 If you are tenant of a social landlord further checks will be with your landlord.

-Once Stonecross Homes has received confirmation of your eligibility we will conduct our own assessment of application to ensure that they meet all eligibility criteria.
+Once Stonecross Homes has confirmation of your eligibility you will then have an affordability and sustainability check, followed by a credit check.
 Where there are long delays between initial application and exchange of contracts, providers must ensure that applicants continue to meet the eligibility criteria as your circumstances may have changed (for example, an applicant may have changed jobs or formed a new partnership).Once a decision has been made Stonecross will contact you.

 What happens when I want to sell the property?